Biofilms and recurring infections

 What can you do about biofilms?

-Studies suggest that some natural antimicrobials have shown activity against biofilms, such as Manuka honey.
+Studies show that several natural remedies have activity against biofilms, including medicinal herbal blends and Manuka honey.
 Some natural products also have had a very good track record when it comes to stopping chronic recurring infections.
 It makes sense that plants and natural products can have biofilm fighting abilities.
 Plants have to defend themselves against bacterial invasion in natural would have to develope anti-biofilm compounds to defend against this threat.

 There are even compounds being developed specifically to break down biofilms and make other treatments work better.
 More research should be done on plant compounds and “biofilm buster” compounds because standard treatments (like antibiotics) have little or no effect.